 - (a) The contracting officer shall obtain traffic management advice and assistance (see 47.105) in the consideration of transportation factors required for- - (1) Solicitations and awards; - (2) Contract administration, modification, and termination; and - (3) Transportation of property by the Government to and from contractors' plants. - (b)(1) The preferred method of transporting supplies for the Government is by commercial carriers.
-However, Government-owned, leased, or chartered vehicles, aircraft, and vessels may be used if- - (i) They are available and not fully utilized; - (ii) Their use will result in substantial economies; and - (iii) Their use is in accordance with all applicable statutes, agency policies and regulations. - (2) If the three circumstances listed in subparagraph (b)(1) of this section apply, Government vehicles may be used for purposes such as- - (i) Local transportation of supplies between Government installations; - (ii) Pickup and delivery services that commercial carriers do not perform in connection with line-haul transportation;
+However, Government-owned, leased, or chartered vehicles, aircraft, and vessels may be used if (i) they are available and not fully utilized, (ii) their use will result in substantial economies, and (iii) their use is in accordance with all applicable statutes, agency policies and regulations. - (2) If the three circumstances listed in subparagraph (b)(1) above apply, Government vehicles may be used for purposes such as- - (i) Local transportation of supplies between Government installations; - (ii) Pickup and delivery services that commercial carriers do not perform in connection with line-haul transportation;